A couple of examples showing how to use a timer to turn of an LED.

 The plan is:

-1 – when the switch is closed, start a timer, start blinking the LED
+• When the button switch is closed, start a timer, start blinking the LED

-2 – when the timer is finished, stop the LED blinking.
+• When the timer is finished, stop the LED blinking/turn off the LED

 Although I started with an earlier sketch quite a bit has changed.
 The loop() function is now larger, the switch check is still there but there are now new functions that:

-– check the timers status (active or not)
+• check the timer status (active or not)

-The timer parts is somewhat similar to the blinking part.
+The blinking part is somewhat similar to the on/off timer.
 Both use time and millis().

-It was not absolutely necessary to use so many functions, but separating the code like this keeps the loop() as short as possible and, when using descriptive variable names, makes it easy to see what is happening.
+It was not absolutely necessary to use so many functions, but separating the code like this keeps the loop() as short and clean as possible, and, when using descriptive variable names, makes it easy to see what is happening.
 It also means expanding the code later is easier.

 Here is what I now have: